 - Infection within the gallbladder.
 If bile builds up within your gallbladder, causing cholecystitis, the bile may become infected.

 - Death of gallbladder tissue.
-Untreated cholecystitis can cause tissue in the gallbladder to die, which in turn can lead to a tear in the gallbladder, or it may cause your gallbladder to burst.
+Untreated cholecystitis can cause tissue in the gallbladder to die (gangrene).
+It's the most common complication, especially among older people, those who wait to get treatment, and those with diabetes.
+This can lead to a tear in the gallbladder, or it may cause your gallbladder to burst.

 - Torn gallbladder.
-A tear in your gallbladder may result from gallbladder enlargement or infection.
+A tear (perforation) in your gallbladder may result from gallbladder swelling, infection or death of tissue.

 Make an appointment with your doctor if you have signs or symptoms that worry you.
 If your doctor suspects you have cholecystitis, he or she may either refer you to a doctor who specializes in the digestive system (gastroenterologist) or send you to a hospital.